raspberrypilearning/3D-scene/en/step_5.md

   <iframe src="https://scratch.mit.edu/projects/447759319/embed" allowtransparency="true" width="485" height="402" frameborder="0" scrolling="no" allowfullscreen></iframe>
 </div>

-You can use `layers`{:class="block3looks"} in your Scratch projects to create the same effect!

 --- task ---
+--- collapse ---
+---
+title: Program your sprites into layers
+---

-Now, we're going to create multiple layers for your sprites.
+Now, we're going to organise your sprites into layers by programming them.
 You can keep it simple and just use the `front layer`{:class="block3looks"} and `back layer`{:class="block3looks"} if you like, or create multiple layers for more complex projects.

 This project uses front and back layers to make the cats appear to circle the globe: